 Here are some ways:

-- Use CACFP funds ONLY for allowable expenses.
+3) Use CACFP funds only for allowable costs—and document them

 The Bottom Line